-According to the Swiss watchmaker, the complication was designed for Zenith by a certain Mr. Ludwig Oechslin who curates the famous Musee International d’Horlogerie in la Chaux-de-Fonds (around 70 kilometers West from Bern, Switzerland.)
+According to the Swiss watchmaker, the complication was designed for Zenith by a certain Mr. Ludwig Oechslin who curates the famous Musee International d’Horlogerie in La Chaux-de-Fonds (around 70 kilometers West from Bern, Switzerland.)
 In return, the watch Manufacture will provide the museum with additional exhibition space on its own premises.

 The complication was implanted into the new caliber Zenith El Primero 4054 self-winding movement.
 As usual, it is made solely in-house and beats at an impressive speed of 36,000 vph.

-Available both in 18-carat rose gold and in less flashy, but more durable stainless steel, the case is only 42 millimeters in diameter, which makes it a perfect dress watch for those who prefer the sportier chronographs to more restrained three-handers.
+Available both in 18-karat rose gold and in less flashy, but more durable stainless steel, the case is only 42 millimeters in diameter, which makes it a perfect dress watch for those who prefer the sportier chronographs to more restrained three-handers.

 See also: Zenith El Primero Tourbillon Chronograph

-Zenith Captain Winsor Annual Calendar Chronograph automatic diving watch specification
+Zenith Captain Winsor Annual Calendar Chronograph specification

 Movement: Automatic, Zenith caliber El Primero 4054, in-house, Swiss Made